ckcksum/pcc-proj1/README.md

 # Alien Invasion
 This is my solution to the Python Crash Course Part II Project 1, Alien Invasion.
+In this game, a player can control a rocket ship to defend against an invading fleet of aliens.
+Dark mode is supported.

 ----
 - [Alien Invasion](#alien-invasion)